 Q: Can we apply for funding for two different but complementary programs?

-Through the 2022 grant cycle, funds are available for general operating support up to 10% of your organizational budget.
-You may write about more than one program in your proposal so long as there is a health equity focus on our service region.
+Through the 2023 grant cycle, funds are available for general operating support up to 10% of your organizational budget.
+You may write about more than one program in your proposal so long as there is a health equity focus in our service region.
 We will not consider two applications from one organization (unless you are a fiscal sponsor for another entity).

 Q: Can we apply as a collaborative project or initiative?

 We are not accepting collaborative proposals in addition to individual organization requests at this time.
-However, please feel free to use the application and/or site visit to discuss your current or prospective collaborations that are relevant to your health-related work in our service region.
+However, please feel free to use the Letter of Intent to discuss your current or prospective collaborations relevant to your health-related work in our service region.

 Q: How do we show collaboration at the community level for statewide and regional organizations?

 Please articulate how your organization participates in community-specific collaboratives or how residents from a particular community are engaged in your efforts.
-We seek grantee partners that can demonstrate an explicit focus and meaningful commitment to building community power and/or engaging residents in strategy development and decision-making.
+We seek grantee partners who demonstrate an explicit focus and meaningful commitment to building community power and/or engaging residents in strategy development and decision-making.